Living sustainably means taking it one step at a time—literally when we choose to step into ethical shoe brands.

 Supply chain & labor practices:

-This Certified B Corp ethically sources all merino from New Zealand using stringent animal welfare standards, and the wool is also mulesing-free.
+They ethically source all merino from New Zealand using stringent animal welfare standards, and the wool is also mulesing-free.
 It’s spun in Milan, Italy in Europe’s only certified sustainable wool mill.
-The lyocell is made from FSC-certified eucalyptus sourced from rainfall-fed South African farms.

 Shoes are cobbled in a handful of WRAP-certified factories in South Korea, Vietnam, and China.